LoRaWAN Gateway Placement for Network Planning Using Ray Tracing-Based Channel Models: RESULTS

 Furthermore, for the Sionna \ac{RT} channels, the infeasibility of finding an optimized solution for certain values of $\rho$ can also be explained by the geometry of the scenario in which the received power is collected and the \ac{RT} algorithm used by the simulator~\cite{Zhu2024}.
 We can observe that even close to the \ac{GW}, the \ac{ED} coverage may be attenuated by scattering.
-This is more evident when we visualize a 3D representation of the scenario, considering the 6 chosen \ac{GW}.
-In general terms, the difference between this number of \acp{GW} and the position coordinates, considering all channel models, is due to the distribution of the collected received power data.
-For the obtained channels with Sionna \ac{RT}, we can observe that even in close proximity to the \ac{GW}, \ac{ED} coverage can be significantly attenuated due to scattering, as we can visualize in the 3D representation of the scenario with the coverage map, as depicted in Figure~\ref{fig:optimized_solution_sionna}.
+This is more evident when we visualize a 3D representation of the scenario, considering the 9 chosen \ac{GW} positions.
+For the obtained channels with Sionna \ac{RT}, we can observe that even in close proximity to the \ac{GW}, \ac{ED} coverage can be significantly attenuated due to scattering, as we can visualize in the 3D representation of the scenario with the coverage map, as depicted in Fig.~\ref{fig:optimized_solution_sionna}.